nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * Range for `TEMPERATURE`: 16 - 30
 * Range for `SPEED`: 1-3
-* If no `PARAMETER` is provided, the appliance will turn on with default.
+* If no `PARAMETER` is provided, the appliance will turn on with their default parameter, which are: 25 for `TEMPERATURE` and 1 for `SPEED`

 Example: `on AIRCON1`